Orders of Nikshych's Hopf algebra: Introduction

-\begin{theorem-intro} Let $p$ be an odd prime number and assume that $K$ has a primitive $p$-th root of unity $\zeta$.
-Consider Nikshych's Hopf algebra $H_p$ as defined over $K$.
-Then $H_p$ admits a Hopf order over $\Oint_K$, which must be unique, if and only if there is an ideal $I$ of $\Oint_K$ such that $I^{2(p-1)} = (p)$.
+\begin{theorem-intro} Let $K$ be a number field containing a primitive $p$-th root of unity $\zeta_p$.
+Consider $H_p$ as defined over $K$.
+Then, $H_p$ admits a Hopf order over $\Oint_K$, which must be unique, if and only if there is an ideal $I$ of $\Oint_K$ such that $I^{2(p-1)} = (p)$.
 In particular, $K$ can not be a cyclotomic field (nor an abelian extension of $\Q$) if a Hopf order exists. \end{theorem-intro}

-Notice that the theorem implies that Nikshych's Hopf algebras behave rather differently than group algebras.
+This theorem implies that Nikshych's Hopf algebras behave rather differently than group algebras.
 Firstly, all group algebras are already defined over $\Z$.
 Secondly, the number of Hopf orders of a group algebra over $\Oint_K$ depends on $K$, and in some cases it is not bounded (see for example the classification of orders of the group algebras of the cyclic groups of prime orders in Section \ref{ordercp}).